ntnhut/LeetSolve/docs/source/intro.md

 Welcome to the world of **coding challenges**, where you'll learn how to solve exciting problems to improve your **programming skills**.
 Whether you're a beginner or an experienced programmer, this book will help you to **enhance your coding skills**.

-> *I started to solve the first challenge in this book when changing my job in the summer of 2021.
+> *I started solving one of the challenges in this book when changing my job during the summer of 2021.
 And I continued to solve at least once a week for two years.
-Today, I still sometimes pick one to solve for fun.*
+Today, I still sometimes pick a new one from LeetCode to solve for fun.*

 Coding challenges are a great way to practice **problem-solving**, **algorithm development**, and **logical thinking**.
 They showcase your **creativity** and **innovation** while improving your **coding techniques**.
 This book offers diverse coding challenges to help you develop your skills.